atan50/atan50/20_bt_jingle_zhuJ-tanA/howto_bootstrap.md

           </ul>
         </li>
          ```
-7. Create a Search bar and Search button:
+6. Create a Search bar and Search button:
     ```
     <form class="d-flex">
       <input class="form-control me-2" type="search" placeholder="Search" aria-label="Search">
       <button class="btn btn-outline-success" type="submit">Search</button>
     </form>
     ```

+### Creating a grid
+- Add `<div class="row"></div>` for all content that will be horizontally aligned together
+- Add `<div class="col"></div>` for all content that will be vertically aligned
+- Rows and columns can be put inside each other and vice versa
+    - The broader class will take precedence
+- Sizes can be added to rows and columns with `-{numeric size}`

 ### Resources
 * [Bootstrap](https://getbootstrap.com)